(Last Updated On: August 20, 2023)

 And now you can.

-I’ve given you 7 of my time management boosting approaches, the easiest of all those I have in my “Peak Performance” trunk.
+I’ve given you 7 of my time management.
+Yes they’re unusual but they’re the easiest of all those I have in my “Peak Performance” trunk.

-I’ve chosen to give them to you at the beginning of the year, when I know your mind is open to strategies for getting the most out of your year and your business.
+I’ve chosen to give them to you right now, when I know you really want to reach your goals for yourself and your business.

-You’re not just going to read them and pretend they didn’t enter your consciousness, are you?
+You’re not just going to read them and prevent them from even even entering your consciousness, are you?

 Ahh…I thought not.